Christian mission: British Empire

-In the 18th century, and even more so in the 19th century, missionaries based in Britain saw the British Empire as a fertile field for proselytizing for Christianity.
+In the 18th century, and even more so in the 19th century, missionaries based in Britain saw the expanding British Empire and potential British colonies and protectorates as a fertile field for proselytizing for Christianity.
 All the main denominations were involved, including the Church of England, Scottish Presbyterian, and Nonconformists.
 Much of the enthusiasm emerged from the Evangelical revival.
 Within the Church of England, the Church Mission Society (CMS) originated in 1799 and went on to undertake activity all around the world, including in what became known as "the Middle East".